The Best DVD Player for iPad

 1. Launch the main DVDFab 11 client and go to the Ripper module in the upper menu to get started.
 Pop in the DVD you want to rip and wait until the software automatically loads it up or use the “Add” button to manually load it yourself.
 Using the drag & drop method works equally fine too.

 2. Here is where this DVD player for iPad alternative gets interesting.
-If you look towards the upper left corner of the UI you will notice a button known as the Profile Switcher.
-Click this button and then go to the Device section to select the device you want to play the DVD’s contents on.
+After loading your DVD file, click the option of "Choose other profile" to choose an output device or video/audio format.
 In this case, we’re going with Apple and then the iPad Air 2 but you can always select another option if you want to convert for a different device.

 3. Before you kick off the conversion process, you may want to spend a few minutes making adjustments to the output file if needed.
 For example, clicking the Video Edit button will bring up a menu that lets you adjust color proprieties, aspect ratio, crop and trim the video, add watermarks or subtitles, and more.
 Meanwhile, the Advanced Settings menu lets you play around with things like resolution, codec and encoding method, video quality, frame rate, and more.